Protection from War

 - In some countries, there is a compulsory military service.
 This means when young people are 18, they need to spend some months in the army learning to be a soldier.
-There is no military service in Ireland.
+There is no compulsory military service in Ireland.

 - In May 2000, the UN General Assembly put together the Optional Protocol to the UNCRC on the involvement of children in armed conflict (OPAC).
 This treaty aims to protect children from being recruited and used in war situations.

 - Ireland is the last country in the EU to sign up to a UN protocol about the sale of children (CRA Report card 2018)

 - 165 countries, including Ireland, have signed this protocol.
 The countries that have signed up to this protocol say they will not recruit children and young people under 18 to send them into war.
 It also says that countries will give children who have been used in war situations the support they need to help them recover.

 - According to the 2016 annual report of the UN’s Secretary General on Children and Armed Conflict, over 8,000 former child soldiers were released in 2015.